buttplugio/buttplug-developer-guide/developer-guide/writing-buttplug-applications.md

 ## Buttplug Session Overview

 While there is some [coverage of the lifetime of a buttplug session](https://buttplug-spec.docs.buttplug.io/architecture.html#Example_lifecycle) in the Buttplug Spec, this mostly refers to the expected order of low level messages in the protocol.
-As a user of one of the Client APIs, interaction with raw messages should be kept to a minimum, so we'll cover this here at a the higher API level.
+As a user of one of the Client APIs, interaction with raw messages should be kept to a minimum, so we'll cover session lifetime here at the API level.

 Buttplug sessions, as established through reference library APIs, generally consist of the following steps.
 These steps are stated from the perspective of the Client API.